openSUSE/news-o-o/_posts/2021-09-03-wireshark-pipewire-audacity-update-in-tw.md

 ---

-Snapshot releases of [openSUSE’s](https://get.opensuse.org/) rolling release [Tumbleweed](https://get.opensuse.org/tumbleweed/) have been constantly trickling our to users since last week’s review.
+Snapshot releases of [openSUSE’s](https://get.opensuse.org/) rolling release [Tumbleweed](https://get.opensuse.org/tumbleweed/) have been constantly trickling out to users since last week’s review.

 This review will cover the five snapshots made available since August 26.
 Each of the snapshots delivered about a handful of updated software packages.